Alberts (Australia)

-Albert Music, formerly J Albert and Son, is an Australian company with an estimated worth in 2009 of more than A$209 million.
+Albert Group Services Pty Ltd, known as Alberts, formerly Albert Music and J Albert and Son, is an Australian music company.
 The company has major interests in music publishing and production and it earns significant royalties through its subsidiary, Albert Productions which manages the music catalogue of the Australian rock band AC/DC.
 Alberts was acquired by BMG Rights Management in July 2016.

 History

-Swiss-born horologist Jacques Albert (1 January 1850–9 July 1914) migrated to Rockhampton and then Sydney in December 1884 with his wife Sophie (d.
+Swiss-born horologist Jacques Albert (1 January 1850 – 9 July 1914) migrated to Rockhampton and then Sydney in December 1884 with his wife Sophie (d.
 1890) and their two children.
 Albert established a clock, watch and occasional violin repair business in Newtown, Sydney in the following year.
-From 1890 Jacques began importing and selling a wider range of musical instruments, which included a Boomerang mouth organ.
-He established J Albert and Son in 1894 with his Russian-born son Michel François "Frank" Albert (26 March 1874–19 January 1962), who took over the company in 1896.
+From 1890 Jacques began importing and selling a wider range of musical instruments, which included a range of "Boomerang" mouth organs.
+He established J. Albert and Son in 1894 with his Russian-born son Michel François "Frank" Albert (26 March 1874 – 19 January 1962), who took over the company in 1896.

 The company trademarked the word "boomerang" and stamped it on German-manufactured mouth organs.
 The distinctive instruments sold at a rate of 800 a week by 1897.
 By 1902 J. Albert & Son diversified into music retail and publishing, opening a shop front in King Street, Sydney.
 Later the company struck deals with American and British music publishers, purchasing the copyright for songwriters: Irving Berlin and George Gershwin.
 In 1926 J. Albert & Son co-founded the Australasian Performing Right Association (APRA).
 Frank was also a founding member and director of the Australian Broadcasting Company, which ran the Commonwealth Government's eight national radio stations.
 When the government resumed the licence three years later, Alberts used the proceeds to purchase an established radio station 2UW.

+In 1904 Alberts began publishing the Boomerang Songster, a series of spasmodically issued booklets containing the lyrics of popular songs.
+The series terminated with #82 in 1972.
+The booklets are identified by serial number and not dated; one can only guess at the date of publication by the song titles: the cover of Hits#78 mentions (amongst others) Mighty Quinn, Little Green Apples and If I Were a Carpenter.
+Special "bumper" issues were released to cater for the "Sing-along" craze of the 1950s–60s.